Jnolley/alcohol-label-verification/README.md

 ## Assumptions

-1. **Image Type**: User uploads a photograph/image of an alcohol bottle label (not other document types)
+1. **Image Type**: User uploads photograph(s)/image(s) of an alcohol bottle label (not other document types)
-2. **Single Photo**: All required fields (brand, type, ABV, warning, net contents) are visible in one photo/label image
+2. **One or Two Photos**: Required fields may be on one label or split across two label images (primary + optional secondary).
+System combines text from both for comprehensive verification.
+3. **Same Product**: When uploading multiple images, all images must be from the same product/bottle (e.g., front and back labels of one bottle, not labels from different products)
-3. **Image Quality**: Labels are photographed clearly with good lighting and minimal glare
+4. **Image Quality**: Labels are photographed clearly with good lighting and minimal glare
-4. **Text Readability**: Text on labels are readable by OCR
+5. **Text Readability**: Text on labels are readable by OCR
-5. **Language**: All labels are in English
+6. **Language**: All labels are in English
-6. **Label Format**: Standard TTB-compliant label format (not highly decorative/artistic fonts)
+7. **Label Format**: Standard TTB-compliant label format (not highly decorative/artistic fonts)
-7. **Government Warning**: Exact TTB warning text is used (not paraphrased or abbreviated)
+8. **Government Warning**: Exact TTB warning text is used (not paraphrased or abbreviated)
-8. **Net Contents**: Uses standard units (ml, cl, L, fl oz, gal) without automatic conversion
+9. **Net Contents**: Uses standard units (ml, cl, L, fl oz, gal) without automatic conversion
-9. **Alcohol Content**: Displayed as percentage with "%" symbol or "Alc./Vol." notation
+10. **Alcohol Content**: Displayed as percentage with "%" symbol or "Alc./Vol." notation
-10. **Case Insensitivity**: Verification ignores case differences (BOURBON matches bourbon)
+11. **Case Insensitivity**: Verification ignores case differences (BOURBON matches bourbon)
-11. **Punctuation Tolerance**: Minor punctuation differences are ignored (Jack Daniels matches Jack Daniel's)
+12. **Punctuation Tolerance**: Minor punctuation differences are ignored (Jack Daniels matches Jack Daniel's)
-12. **Text-Based Matching**: OCR extracts all text into one blob; verification searches the entire text for each field using pattern matching (no position/location awareness)
+13. **Text-Based Matching**: OCR extracts all text into one blob; verification searches the entire text for each field using pattern matching (no position/location awareness)
-13. **Unique Field Values**: Each field has unique text on the label (e.g., if "40%" appears twice, the first match is used)
+14. **Unique Field Values**: Each field has unique text on the label (e.g., if "40%" appears twice, the first match is used)

 ## Limitations